What is an MCA Loan?

 In this scenario, ABC company would have to average approximately $1,740 in daily sales (or $52,200 in monthly sales):

-Note: The above example is based on sales seven days a week.
+Note: The above example assumes sales are conducted seven days a week.
 If your business closes on certain days, you’ll have fewer sales days in the term.
-You would then adjust your calculations based on total sales days.
+You would then adjust your calculations based on the total number of sales days.

 What are the benefits of a Merchant Cash Advance?

 The primary benefit of an MCA is that it’s highly accessible.
-So, business owners who can’t get traditional business loans can often still fund their companies with an MCA.
+Therefore, business owners who cannot obtain traditional business loans can often still fund their companies with an MCA.
+MCAs have flexible qualification requirements, making them accessible to a broader range of businesses, including those that may not meet traditional lending criteria.

-Most MCA funders provide quick and easy online applications.
-They usually just need a few months of bank statements to confirm cash flow.
+Most providers offer quick and easy online applications, and many also provide flexible qualification criteria, thereby reducing barriers for small businesses.
+They typically only require a few months of bank statements to confirm their cash flow.

 In addition, MCAs are typically quick to fund.
-You can usually get a decision within 24 hours of applying.
+You can generally expect a decision within 24 hours of submitting your application.
 Some funders have same-day or even instant decisions.

-Once approved, most MCA companies send the funds electronically within 24-72 hours.
-It might be possible to get same-day funding if everything goes smoothly.
+Once approved, most MCA companies send the funds electronically within 24 to 72 hours.
+It may be possible to receive same-day business funding if everything proceeds smoothly.

 Small businesses can use MCA funds for most business purposes.
 Business loans are most commonly for a defined purpose, limiting your use of the money.